Fighting linguistic extinction one song at a time.

 Dutch-I used to speak more Dutch, but I have since forgotten the majority of what I had learned.

-Nepali-My Nepali friends have taught me for several months.
+Nepali-My Nepali friends have taught me for around a year and a half.
 (I have a lot of friends from the Indian subcontinent)

 Punjabi-I have learned quite a bit through songs.

-Urdu-I have studied for close to two years.
+Urdu-I have studied for close to three years.

 Welsh-I very briefly studied it, but I have forgotten quite a bit.